Transparency Under the Hood: Self-service Integration Diagnostics

 - Read the user manuals or docs

-And if all these fail to provide an answer – which commonly happens when the issue is not a standard error or problem – users then open a ticket, in essence contacting the human technical support team and exiting the self-service path….
+And if all these fail to provide an answer – which commonly happens when the issue is not a standard error or problem – users exit the self-service path, open a ticket and wait in the queue for a human technical support process to kick in.…

-Simple: we can offer our enterprise customers a valuable asset for advanced self-service configuration, debugging and troubleshooting – the use of their own knowledge.
+So what can be done differently?
+Simple: we can offer our enterprise customers a valuable asset for advanced self-service configuration, debugging and troubleshooting – the ability to put their own knowledge to work.

 Deep visibility into integrations

-One of the first areas where we are implementing this, is in our inbound integrations.
+One of the first areas where we are implementing this strategy is in our inbound integrations.